Chocolate Cake Recipes | 8 Classic Homemade Chocolate Cakes

 Sift flour, cocoa, baking soda, and salt.
 Add alternately with buttermilk to the creamed mixture.

-Spoon batter evenly over fruit and bake about 50 minutes or until cake tests done.
+Spoon batter evenly over fruit and bake about 50 minutes or until done.
+Invert immediately; serve warm.

 Chocolate Cake FAQ